CamIce2002/TheMrNewVegas.github.io/docs/3ddr/2-Installation.md

 ### [Current Modlist Compatible Oblivion Version](https://steamdb.info/depot/2623191/)

-- For steps on how to downgrade your game to match this, please go here.
+- For steps on how to downgrade your game to match this, please go to **Part 5** of the installation guide.

 # Part 1: Preinstallation